omidmnezami/pick-object-attack/README.md

 </p>

 ### Reference
-if you use our source code, please cite our paper:
+If you use our source code, please cite our paper:
 ```
 @article{nezami2020pick,
   title={Pick-Object-Attack: Type-Specific Adversarial Attack for Object Detection},